zzhou93/Stat585-at-ISU.github.io/_blog/04/HouJing.md

 {% highlight text %}
 ## [1] "31536000s (~52.14 weeks)"
 {% endhighlight %}
 **Periods** represent human units like weeks and months.
-Different from durations, periods don't have a fix length in seconds.
+Different from durations, periods don't have a fixed length in seconds.
 They work in a more intuitive way.
 In the following example, using years(1) we can get "2017-01-01", which is what we expect.
 But using durations dyears(1) we will get "2016-12-31".
 Because 2016 is a leap year, adding 31536000s (365d) will get 2016-12-31.

 {% highlight r %}
 ymd("2016-01-01") + dyears(1)